 - Identify key facts and trends in global economic history

 - Understand the role of the social and institutional context in economic development

 - Summarize complex narrative interpretations

 The lectures are designed to engage students on the course topics and to help them summarize and understand the content of the advanced course readings.

 |Continuous assessment||Partial exams||General exam|

-All teaching materials will be listed in the course syllabus.
-They will be accessible electronically either through the library catalog or on the Blackboard course page.
+Both textbooks and all other completemntary readings used in the course are freely accessible to students either through the library catalog or on the Blackboard course page.
 Students will not have to buy any textbooks.